-The Bonds are subject to redemption prior to their stated maturity dates as described in the final Official Statement for the Bonds which is dated December 1, 2011.
+The Bonds shall mature and be subject to redemption prior to their stated maturity dates as described in the final Official Statement for the Bonds that is dated April 12, 2012.

 Any exchange or transfer of this Bond must be registered, as provided in the Ordinance, upon the Bond register kept for that purpose by the Paying Agent.
 The exchange or transfer of this Bond may be registered only by surrendering it, together with a written instrument of exchange or transfer which is satisfactory to the Paying Agent and which is executed by the registered owner or duly authorized attorney.
 Upon registration, a new registered Bond or Bonds, of the same maturity and in the same aggregate principal amount, shall be issued to the transferee as provided in the Ordinance.
 The City and the Paying Agent may treat the person in whose name this Bond is registered on the Bond register as its absolute owner for all purposes, as provided in the Ordinance.